 There is very little reason to buy Wii Music.
 The game would probably be fun for very young children, but a child old enough to be trusted with the Wii is old enough to be handed a toy instrument.
 You can buy a toy piano for less than Wii Music, and I believe learning to play a musical instrument is not only better for a child than random arm waving but also more interesting and fun.

 Summary: Buy Something Else

 While I have read about the critical antipathy to Wii Music, I didn’t understand the depth of that disdain until I played it myself.
-It’s not it isn’t any fun.
-It is kind of enjoyable for an hour, and if you are five years old it might be entertaining for a couple of days.
-But it is not a game; music game like Guitar Hero 3 or Rock Band offers challenge and requires skill, which is what gives a game longevity.
+It’s not that it isn’t any fun at all; it is kind of enjoyable for an hour, and if you are five years old it might be entertaining for a couple of days.
+But it is not a game; music games like Guitar Hero 3 or Rock Band offers challenge and require actual skill; this is what gives a game longevity.

 If Nintendo sees the Wii as a venue for overpriced activity software then I worry for the console’s future.
 The Wii needs fun games, not clever toys.

 If you want to play a fun music game, try Guitar Hero or Rock Band.
-If you want to raise a child to learn about music – a good idea, since this has been shown to make children smarter - buy a toy piano or a harmonica or even a kazoo.
+If you want to raise a child to learn about music, buy a toy piano or a harmonica or even a kazoo.
 If you want to raise a child whose idea of playing music is to sit in front of a TV while randomly moving body parts, Wii Music hits all the right notes.